sebastientourbier/multiscalebrainparcellator/README.md

                                 according to the BIDS standard.
           output_dir            The directory where the output files should be stored.
-                                If you are running group level analysis this folder should be prepopulated with the results of the participant level analysis.
+                                If you are running group level analysis this folder should be pre-populated with the results of the participant level analysis.
           {participant}   Level of the analysis that will be performed.
 Note
                                 that only the participant level analysis is available.
 Multiple participant level analyses can be run independently (in parallel) using the same output_dir.